 7. Packing my own clothes with a fashion magazine cover in mind, ignoring the fact that I am a mom on a family vacation, not an Instagram influencer.

 One of my worst mistakes that keeps on happening over and over again!
 One thing I really can’t resist: the glamorous yet casual vacation looks pulled together by social media influencers!
 I try to pack my bags accordingly and end up with a score of incomplete ridiculous outfits.
-Then I miserably switch between two t-shirts and two pairs of pants throughout the trip, hoping and praying that none of them gets dirty (with a toddler in tow?
+Then I miserably switch between two t-shirts and two pairs of pants throughout the trip, hoping and praying that none of them gets dirty (with three kids in tow?
 Dream on…).

 Quick solution: stay away from social media while preparing for your trip!
 Pack with your previous trips in mind (I know, easier said than done).